fhubin/solidity-trustee/README.md

 inherent advantages related to the use of a blockchain based technology to issue, transfer, exchange and redeem digital assets.

 First, I will briefly go over what a digital asset is and how _Asset Tokenization_ related to them.
-After, I will show how easy digital assets can be locked in a smart contract which will behaves like a common law trust structure at a cost close to zero (in comparison to the quite hefty yearly costs of a trust structure in typical juridisctions such as the channel islands).
+After, I will show how easy digital assets can be transferred to a smart contract which will behaves like a common law trust structure at a cost close to zero (in comparison to the quite hefty yearly costs a trust structure located in typical juridisctions such as the channel islands would fetch).

-Finnaly, I will give more examples of how digital assets can be the basic building blocks of more complex smart contracts having the power of disrupting a wide range of relationships citizens have with themselves, the state where they are living and the businesses they are interacting with.
+Finnaly, I will give additional examples of how digital assets can be the basic building blocks of more complex smart contracts having the power to disrupt a wide range of relationships citizens have between themselves, the state they are living in or the businesses they are interacting with.

 Most of the concepts I will describe here can be generally applied in any modern blockchain (I mean any blockchain supporting smart contracts) but when it is necessary to be more specific, I will use the Ethereum (and Ethereum specific standards) blockchain.